Burak-Tasci/Online-Job-and-Notice-Sharing-Platform/README.md

 # Needings to Run
 1. Add SQL Server JDBC to lib.
 2. Add JavaFX SDK 11 to lib.
+3. Set VM Options.
-3. Run burakidn.sql in the SQL Server Management Studio.
+4. Run burakidn.sql in the SQL Server Management Studio.
-4. In the DatabaseConnection package, there is a DB_CONFIG class, write there your sql server username and password.
+5. In the DatabaseConnection package, there is a DB_CONFIG class, write there your sql server username and password.
-5. Ready to run.
+6. Ready to run.